The prototype De Havilland DH50 G-EBFN ground running at Stag Lane.

 Australian De Havilland DH50A G-AUAY photographed at Melbourne.

-One British-built Qantas DH50 (G-AUER / VH-UER) was modified at the DH facility at Downsview, Queensland to suit the requirement of the Australian Inland Mission, serving as an Air Ambulance in what was better known as The Royal Flying Doctor Service of Australia.
+One British-built Qantas DH50 (G-AUER / VH-UER) was modified at the De Havilland facility in Queensland to suit the requirement of the Australian Inland Mission, serving as an Air Ambulance in what was better known as The Royal Flying Doctor Service of Australia.